Is Phuket Property a Good Investment in 2026? Analysis

 5. Lifestyle value

 Unlike stocks, bonds, or funds, you can actually use your Phuket property investment.
-The “lifestyle dividend” — two weeks a year in your own Phuket condo — has real value that doesn’t appear in yield calculations but materially improves the investment’s perceived return for buyers who use it.
+The “lifestyle dividend”, two weeks a year in your own Phuket condo, has real value that doesn’t appear in yield calculations but materially improves the investment’s perceived return for buyers who use it.

-The case AGAINST (or risks to manage)
+What case AGAINST (or risks to manage) Should Foreign Buyers Track?

 Risk mitigation: Engage an independent Thai property lawyer for every transaction.